Pidathala-Surendra-Reddy/Renew-Policy-ML/README.md

-# 🏆 Insurance Policy Renewal Prediction
+# 🏆 Renew-Policy-ML
-## 🚀 Project Executive Summary
-This project delivers an end-to-end Machine Learning solution designed to predict the likelihood of an existing customer renewing their insurance policy (Target: 1 for Renew, 0 for Not Renew).
-The pipeline successfully addresses critical challenges, including severe class imbalance and noisy features, resulting in robust models ready for deployment to drive targeted customer retention strategies.

-## 📑 Problem Statement & Goal:
+## 📑 Problem Statement & Goal🚀:
-Overview / Problem Statement:
-Insurance companies rely heavily on policy renewals for long-term revenue and customer retention.
+Overview / Problem Statement:  Insurance companies rely heavily on policy renewals for long-term revenue and customer retention.
 This project focuses on developing a robust machine learning model to predict whether an existing customer will renew their insurance policy.

 This is a Binary Classification task:
-Target = 1: Customer WILL renew the policy.
+-> Target = 1: Customer WILL renew the policy.
-Target = 0: Customer WILL NOT renew the policy.
+-> Target = 0: Customer WILL NOT renew the policy.

-Goal: Develop a model to predict the binary outcome of policy renewal.
+**Goal**: Develop a model to predict the binary outcome of policy renewal.

 ##  💾 Dataset Structure:
 The project utilizes customer-level data containing demographic, policy, and behavioral features of policyholders.